microsoft/microcode/docs/manual.md

 ### Automatic download to micro:bit V2

 Click on the micro:bit button at the lower right of the web app (see above) and follow the on-screen instructions to configure your micro:bit V2 and pair it with the editor.
 Once your micro:bit V2 is paired, the web editor will be able to download your MicroCode program to your micro:bit.
 This happens on every edit, so your program is always up-to-date (and running)!

-If you micro:bit disconnect, you will see a micro:bit icon show up on the upper left corner of the editor.
-Click on that button to reconnect again
+If your micro:bit disconnects, you will see a micro:bit icon show up on the upper left corner of the editor.
+Click on that button to reconnect again.

 ### Localization